 Today the Congressional Budget released their analysis of the amended version of the America’s Healthy Future Act of 2009, the health care reform legislation put together by the Senate Finance Committee.
 This updated analysis reflects changes made by Committee members to the bill during two weeks of intense debate during the markup process.
-We have also updated our comparisons chart of the House Tri-Committee bill, the Senate HELP bill, the Senate Finance Committee bill, and the President's Reserve Fund.

 Below, we have broken down the major costs and savings in this version of the bill, compared to the original Chairman's Mark (costs in billions):

 |Small Business Credits||($24)||($23)|